Vacation Pay - Act Part 7, Section 58

 The Director will enforce a vacation pay entitlement established under an employment contract if it is greater than the minimum standard set out in the Act.
-This is because the wording of s.
-58(1) refers to “at least” 4% or 6%.
+This is because the wording of section 58(1) refers to “at least” 4% or 6%.

 When an employee started work at the hardware store in June, they were told that four weeks' vacation and 8% vacation pay would be given during their first year.
 The employee requests four weeks' vacation in November, which is granted, and receives 8% of the first years' wages as vacation pay at that time.
 The employee quits the following May.
 They are not entitled to any vacation pay upon termination because the year’s vacation entitlement has been taken.

 If the employee quits after their first anniversary date, then any vacation pay owing would be based on total gross earnings, less the vacation pay received in November.